bappyasif/continued_exercises/asynchronousFunctions/readme.md

     <> sak more experienced coders to see examples of good modules until we have a good understandings of what a good module should look like, if it takes more than a minute to understand what's happenign in a module, probably it's not a very good module in that sense

+Promises: there are multiple ways of dealing with asynchronous coding, Promise is one of such mechanism.